dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 #### Common fixes

-If the value should be passed in to the constructor directly, then use an initializing formal parameter to initialize the field `value`:
+If the value should be passed into the constructor directly, then use an initializing formal parameter to initialize the field `value`:

 {% prettify dart tag=pre+code %}